wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/getting-started-identity/includes/7-exercise-topology-options.md

 ## Summary

-In this exercise, you created an ASP.NET Core web application and Azure AD application that allows guest users from partner Azure AD directories to sign in and access the application.
+In this exercise, you created an ASP.NET Core web application and an Azure AD application that allows guest users from partner Azure AD directories to sign in and access the application.
 You then invited a guest user to the directory and signed into the application with this user.